 - 1 teaspoon salt

-- 1/3 cup lard or shortening
+- 1/3 cup lard (or shortening)

-- 2/3 cup milk
+- 2/3 cup whole milk (I like to use buttermilk.)

 - In a large bowl whisk together flour, baking powder, and salt.
 Cut in lard until it resembles small peas.